rochester-rcl/show-more/README.md

 - [x] Add an "Excluded Properties" dropdown to exclude certain properties from folding.
 - [ ] Implement Optional folding of Media entries and item set lists for items
 - [ ] Implement folding of multi-entry items as selectable "As block" vs "Per Entry" (currently is always per entry)
+- [ ] Add the ability to change the name of the "Show More" "Show Less" labels

 ## Known bugs
 - Currently truncates Right to Left languages as if they are left to right